DavidSchinazi/draft-schinazi-masque-connect-ip-dns/draft-schinazi-masque-connect-ip-dns.md

 of the corresponding field in the request.
 If this DNS configuration is part of an unsolicited assignment, this field SHALL be zero.

-Nameserver Address Count:
+Nameserver Count:

-: The number of Nameserver Address structures following this field.
+: The number of Nameserver structures following this field.
 Encoded as a variable-length integer.

-Nameserver Address:
+Nameserver:

-: A series of Nameserver Address structures representing DNS name servers.
+: A series of Nameserver structures representing DNS name servers.

 Internal Domain Count: